8 Types of Donation Request Letters (With Donation Letter Examples)

 Donorbox is helping thousands of churches across the globe collect tithes and offerings online through the simplest yet most effective fundraising solution.
 Check out this quick 1-minute video to know more –

 Churches do not often have events, but if you are holding a fundraising event, now is the perfect time to send out a donation request letter.
 This event brings lost members back to the fold, so in your letter, explain the fun they may miss out on if they do not attend.
-In your letter, you can give details on what to expect at the event, why the event is being held, and where exactly their donation will go.
+In your fundraising appeal letter, you can give details on what to expect at the event, why the event is being held, and where exactly their donation will go.

 Instead of asking for donations every Sunday, churches are trying new ways to reach out to their congregation for help.
 A great way to reach younger members is with text giving.
 Churches can include a campaign ID and text number in their program, mention it during service or send a campaign letter with an explanation on how text-to-give works.
 Donors can send a text to the given number and receive a link to your mobile-friendly donation page.